khoih-prog/MDNS_Generic/README.md

 Whenever the above-mentioned compiler error issue is fixed with the new Arduino SAMD release, you don't need to copy the `Arduino.h` file anymore.

- 5. **To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards**, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.3) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.3).
+ 5. ***To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.4) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.4).

-Supposing the Adafruit SAMD core version is 1.6.3.
+Supposing the Adafruit SAMD core version is 1.6.4.
 This file must be copied into the directory:

-- `~/.arduino15/packages/adafruit/hardware/samd/1.6.3/platform.txt`
+- `~/.arduino15/packages/adafruit/hardware/samd/1.6.4/platform.txt`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
 This file must be copied into the directory:

 - `~/.arduino15/packages/adafruit/hardware/samd/x.yy.zz/platform.txt`

- 6. **To be able to automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards**, you have to copy the file [Seeeduino SAMD platform.txt](Packages_Patches/Seeeduino/hardware/samd/1.7.9) into Adafruit samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.7.9).
+ 6. ***To be able to automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards***, you have to copy the file [Seeeduino SAMD platform.txt](Packages_Patches/Seeeduino/hardware/samd/1.8.1) into Adafruit samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.8.1).

-Supposing the Seeeduino SAMD core version is 1.7.9.
+Supposing the Seeeduino SAMD core version is 1.8.1.
 This file must be copied into the directory:

-- `~/.arduino15/packages/Seeeduino/hardware/samd/1.7.9/platform.txt`
+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.8.1/platform.txt`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
 This file must be copied into the directory: